Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Single Responsibility Principle:**

   - Modular Styling: Styles for each selector focus on a specific responsibility, adhering to the Single Responsibility Principle.
-For instance, styles for reservations, restaurants, and media queries are organized separately.
+For instance, styles for reservations, restaurants, and media queries are organised separately.

 ### Design Patterns:

 - **Flexbox for Layout:**

-  - Reservation List: The use of Flexbox (display: flex;, flex-direction, etc.) for the reservation list layout enhances flexibility, making it easier to align and organize elements, especially evident in tablet view adjustments.
+  - Reservation List: The use of Flexbox (display: flex;, flex-direction, etc.) for the reservation list layout enhances flexibility, making it easier to align and organise elements, especially evident in tablet view adjustments.

 - **Card Design Pattern:**